 During all the chaos at court, Antipater had wisely taken himself off to Rome.
 Upon hearing the confessions accusing Antipater, Herod sent him a letter saying he missed him, please come home.
 Antipater arrives all unaware and…

 This is the first and last time that a daughter of King Antigonus is directly mentioned.
 I will discuss her more fully in a future post.
-It is odd that with all the merry meetings and the women being behind just about every plot to kill Herod, that this daughter of a king is unnamed and not included with the women.
-It will cause no end of scholarly debate, as we will see.
-Perhaps she held herself aloof from harem politics but she did do her duty to come to Antipater her husband in “the lion’s den” when her bloodline might be of help…not with Herod who hated all things Hasmonean but with Rome.
+It is odd, though, that with all the merry meetings and the women being behind just about every plot to kill Herod, that this daughter of a king defeated by Herod was unnamed and not included with the women.
+She will cause no end of scholarly debate, as we will see.
+Perhaps she held herself aloof from harem politics, but she did do her duty to come to Antipater her husband in “the lion’s den” when her bloodline might be of help…not with Herod who hated all things Hasmonean but with Rome.
 Royal marriages are alliances.
 She would have been expected to support her husband and in turn, she would/could be the next Queen of Judea/Palestine if Antipater survived his father.
 But even the last full-blooded daughter of the last Jewish king could not help Antipater now.

 After a tearful accusation by Herod, he put Antipater bound into the dungeon in the Jericho palace to await word from Augustus that would allow him to execute his first-born son…the third and last son he will execute.